Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Principal Affine -Algebras

 The affine $W$-algebras form a large and interesting class of vertex algebras.
-To a finite dimensional simple Lie (super)algebra $\ov\g$, nilpotent element $f \in \g$, and level $k$, the algebra $\W^k(\ov\g, f)$ is obtained via quantised Drinfeld-Sokolov reduction, i.e., as cohomology of the BRST complex, of the affine vertex algebra $V^k(\ov\g)$.
-See \cite{FeiginFrenkel} for $f$ regular nilpotent, and \cite{KRW03} for the general case.
+From the data of a finite dimensional simple Lie (super)algebra $\ov\g$, nilpotent element $f \in \g$, and level $k$, the algebra $\W^k(\ov\g, f)$ is obtained via quantised Drinfeld-Sokolov reduction, i.e., as cohomology of the BRST complex, of the affine vertex algebra $V^k(\ov\g)$.
+See \cite{FeiginFrenkel} for $f$ principal nilpotent, and \cite{KRW03} for the general case.

-In this section we study trace functions and their modular transformations for modules of $\W_k(\ov\g)$ the simple quotient of the universal affine $W$-algebra associated with \emph{regular} nilpotent element $f$, and admissible number $k$.
+In this section we study trace functions and their modular transformations for modules of $\W_k(\ov\g)$ the simple quotient of the universal affine $W$-algebra associated with principal nilpotent element $f$, and admissible number $k$.
 The article \cite{FKW} is an excellent reference.